 Oxford Art Online This link opens in a new window

 Contains the 34-volume reference set, The Grove Dictionary of Art, the Oxford Companion to Western Art, the Encyclopedia of Aesthetics and more.

 Oxford English Dictionary This link opens in a new window

 Wiley Online Library (formerly Blackwell Reference Online) This link opens in a new window

 Contains the complete texts of nearly 300 Blackwell Publishing reference books arranged by subject.
 Literature examples include Feminist Companion to Shakespeare, Companion to the Victorian Novel, and Companion to Eighteenth-Century Poetry.

 An A-Z glossary with hyperlinks provided by the Poetry Foundation.

 The Poetry Foundation

 The Poetry Foundation, publisher of Poetry magazine, is an independent literary organization committed to a vigorous presence for poetry in our culture.
-It exists to discover and celebrate the best poetry and to place it before the largest possible audience.
+Includes audio recordings of poems.

 The Poetry Archive is a free, online collection of recordings of poets reading their work.